 Daringly, written word for word, the point of view of his remains audacious with his research, sitting with experts to weave the five essential keys to close what’s been causing the problem.
 His intelligence and sincerity with each phrase that he has penned shines, often like a sharp blade, as he injects into the mind of the reader that America’s education gap can be solved.
 Smaller schools, smaller classrooms, longer hours, better teachers and data-driven instruction are written with the intention in the center for them myths to be noticed and understood; the conversational pages, often covering anecdotes of Shyamalan during his meetings with education experts, of course, with appealing humor, to engage the mind.
 I Got Schooled, its subject, is terrifying, like a film in horror genre as when one puts his/her mind on its pages, it can be sharply realized that the century we’re living in is a contemporary one – a thought in mind grows that in a time like this, education, its system, must not be harmed.

-The five important keys delivers a chilling message, as a note, with care and intelligence, to others to form perhaps a movement to achieve America’s education gap.
+The five important keys deliver a chilling message, as a note, with care and intelligence, to others to form perhaps a movement to achieve America’s education gap.
 I Got Schooled, respectively in its subject, is one of the most daring books written by one of Hollywood’s most successful directors.

 A contest to win this book is coming soon.
 Watch this space for updates.